oktadev/okta-blog/_source/_posts/2022-06-15-terraform-eks-microservices.md

 terraform plan
 ```

 Review the plan and make sure everything is correct.
 Ensure you have configured your AWS CLI and IAM Authenticator to use the correct AWS account.
-If not, run and following:
+If not, run the following:

 ```bash
 # Visit https://console.aws.amazon.com/iam/home?#/security_credentials for creating access keys